honkyrot/bowling-python-game/README.md

 # bowling-python-game
-bowling game in python
+A bowling game created in Python 3.11 requires pytest to run tests

-you bowl in python with an ide or something to run this. have fun with this.
+Created late 2022 by me, expect code to be shit, ok?